shirou10086/GPT4reasoning/README.md

 ## Introduction

-The `text-image-alignment` project aims to bridge the gap between textual descriptions and visual content.
+The `text-image-align` project aims to bridge the gap between textual descriptions and visual content.
 By leveraging the capabilities of the CLIP model, we've distilled its essence into a smaller model trained on approximately 350 images.
 This allows for efficient and accurate alignment between text and images, offering two primary functionalities:
 1. Input a textual description and retrieve the most closely aligned image.
 2. Input an image storage location and receive a language description that best describes the image.